GL-Li/totalcensus/README.md

 ```

 ### search the codes
+In the above example, many special codes and references are used in census data.
+Strings of upper case letters are for geographic headers, strings of mixed uppder case letters and numbers for table contents, strings of integers for summary level (SUMLEV), geographic components (GEOCOMP) and FIPS numbers of place (PLACE) and county subdivision (COUSUB).
+There are many more other codes and references; they are nightmare for census data users.

-The _rawcensus2010_ package provides a few functions to search for codes that are used in `read_2010census()` function or appeared in the return data.table.
+The _rawcensus2010_ package provides a few functions to search for these codes.
 These functions are named as `search_xxxx()`.
 In above example, we used PLACE FIPS code and summary level code to select rows of census blocks of South Bend.
 The search functions can help to find the codes, as shown blow.

 ```r
 # find the FIPS code of South Bend.
 PLACE == "71000" is for South Bend in Indiana